pulibrary/figgy/README.md

 * [MediaInfo](https://mediaarea.net/en/MediaInfo)
     * You can install it on Mac OSX with `brew install mediainfo`.
     * On Ubuntu, use `sudo apt-get install mediainfo`.
-* [FreeTDS]
-    * Needed for migration of music reserve data; we'll likely remove this dependency once that's all done
-    * `brew install FreeTDS`
 * [FFMpeg](http://www.ffmpeg.org/)
     * Used for AV derivatives.
     * `brew install ffmpeg`